Clifton893/Clifton893/README.md

 - ⚡ Fun fact: ...
 -->

 Hi, I'm Clifton!
-I'm a self-taught engineer, and a retired sushi chef.
-For half a year, I woke up at 4:00am every day to teach myself how to code, before going to work.
+I'm a self-taught engineer, and lifelong writer.
+For half a year, I woke up at 4:00am every day to teach myself how to code, before going to work as a sushi chef.
 (You can [learn more about me](https://clifton893.github.io/about.html) on my website.)

-I'm still in the transition phase of my career change, and COVID-19 destroying the economy didn't help me any.
-But chefs are scrappy, and I **will** succeed. 👍
+I'm still in the transition phase of my career change, but chefs are scrappy, and I **will** succeed. 👍

 🛠 **I’m currently working on** [my blog](https://medium.com/sushi-chef-stories)'s next article, which is about Japan's summertime insects.